subsquid/docs/docs/subsquid-network/tokenomics.md

 description: SQD Tokenomics overview
 ---

 SQD is the ERC-20 protocol token that is native to the SQD Network ecosystem.
-The token smart contract is to be deployed on the Ethereum mainnet and bridged to Arbitrum One.
+Token contracts [are deployed](https://docs.sqd.ai/subsquid-network/participate/procuring-sqd/#general-considerations) on Arbitrum, Ethereum, Base and BSC, with the [Arbitrum contract](https://arbiscan.io/address/0x1337420dED5ADb9980CFc35f8f2B054ea86f8aB1) being used in most operations.
 This strategy seeks to ensure the blockchain serves as a reliable, censorship-resistant, and verifiably impartial ledger, facilitating reward settlements and managing access to network resources.

 ## Token Utility